AlexTaguchi/dermatology-hackathon/README.md

 # Dermatology
-High-throughput labeling of dermatological images
+High-throughput labeling and redness detection of dermatological images